gvbhalerao591/compneurostim/README.md

 Run the simulation in abaqus and export rpt files containing coords and electric fields Use interpolate_abaqus_field_part1 amd part2 for creating voxel wise mapping of electric field The other functions required within the above mentioned scripts are also provided.
+Several other MATLAB functions to compare segmentation from different simulation pipelines.
+Also functions are provided to post-process the electric field output from these pipelines.